See every side of every news story

 The Metre Convention determined how we measure the world

-• Delegates from 17 countries signed the Metre Convention in Paris on May 20, 1875, establishing a unified measurement system.
+• Delegates from 17 countries signed the Metre Convention in Paris on May 20, 1875, establishing a global measurement system.

-• The treaty established an organization near Paris responsible for maintaining consistent measurement standards used globally today.
+• The treaty established an official organization near Paris responsible for maintaining global measurement standards, providing a foundation for advancements in science, technology, and international trade.

 Insights by Ground AI